RodZill4/material-maker/material_maker/doc/nodes_common.rst

 ^^^^^^

 Inputs are images the node will transform (if any).
-An input is always connected to at most an output.
+An input is always connected to at most one output.
 Inputs generally have a default value that is used when it is not connected.

 Parameters
 ^^^^^^^^^^